-Purely statistical techniques have also been proposed in recent fuzzing literature; for example the use of good Turing estimator~~\cite{10.1145/3210309, 10.1145/3611019,10.1145/3468264.3468570} or the use of saturation or past coverage trends have been proposed to predict the expected time to full coverage of the fuzzing campaign~\cite{10.1145/3597503.3639198,10.1145/3597926.3598043}.
-As such, these problems are specific to purely memoryless testing techniques like greybox and blackbox fuzzing, that aim to discover as many bugs as possible.
-Our setting is different: we aim to count semantic execution equivalence classes of a concurrent program, and we design estimators with explicit mathematical guarantees for this counting problem (unbiasedness), rather than heuristic progress indicators for fuzzing campaigns.
+Purely statistical techniques have also been proposed in recent fuzzing literature.
+For example, the use of Good-Turing estimator \cite{10.1145/3210309, 10.1145/3611019,10.1145/3468264.3468570} has been proposed to give statistical evidence to continue or to stop a fuzzing campaign; it is unclear if their estimate can be converted to an estimate for the concurrent state space.
+More heuristic notions of saturation or past coverage trends have also been proposed to predict the expected time to full coverage \cite{10.1145/3597503.3639198,10.1145/3597926.3598043}.